lukas-messmer/guide-to-documentations/chapters/02_getting_started.typ

 = Getting Started

-== The No. 1 Question
+== The No. 1 Question <the-no-1-question>

 Everything has to start somewhere.
-When talking about documentations, you might think that this means opening a text editor and thinking about which structure to use or which chapters are needed.
-But before you even dare to write the first sentence, you need to ask yourself one crucial question.
+When talking about documentations, you might think that this means opening a text editor and thinking about which chapters are needed or which template to use.
+But before you even think about writing your first sentence, you need to ask yourself one crucial question:

 #important[
     Who am I writing documentations for and what do these people need to know?